abiyecomgit/MarketPeak_Ecommerce/README.md

 # 1.6 Push your code to GitHub repository: Push using the following command:

-git push -u orogin main
+git push -u origin main

 ![Pushed-main](image/Pushed-main.png)